 Nu’uanu Pali Lookout

 Nu’uanu Pali Lookout is a historical landmark and scenic spot with a panoramic view of Oahu.
 There is no entry fee, $3 for cars.
-Upon arriving there was a visitor being airlifted by a rescue unit due to falling down a cliff.
+Upon arriving, a visitor was airlifted by a rescue unit after falling down a cliff.

 Hanauma Bay Nature Preserve